akash-network/website-5-archive/content/en/token/_index.md

 ---
 title: "The AKT Token"
 description: "AKT is the utility token powering the world’s first open-source cloud."
-lead: "Akash Network Token (AKT) is native utility token of the Akash Network, used as the primary means to govern, secure the blockchain, incentivize participants, and provide a default mechanism to store and exchange value."
+lead: "Akash Network Token (AKT) is the native utility token of Akash Network.
+AKT is used as the primary means to govern the network, secure the blockchain, incentivize participants, and provide a default mechanism to store and exchange value."
 date: 2020-08-27T19:23:18+02:00
 lastmod: 2020-08-27T19:23:18+02:00
 draft: false